 Avoid clustering elements in one part of the page and leaving the other empty.
 Marry balance with visual hierarchy and everything will turn out perfect.

 Websites include both static and dynamic content, so you’ll have to find a way to balance these two kinds of content.
-To catch attention easier, make generoususe of visuals.
+To catch attention easier, make generous use of visuals.
 Images are easier to latch onto, and they are preferred by people who skim websites.

 This fact is backed by science as the human eye is a non-linear device.
 What that means is that you can be distracted easily by certain elements and, with well-chosen visuals, you can use this distraction to your advantage.

 Layout design doesn’t mean you have to fill the whole page with content.
 White space is just as important because it gives users a moment to breathe.
-On information-packed websites, the cognitive load is truly tiring and the only way to balance it out is through negative space.
+On information-packed websites, the cognitive load is truly tiring and the only way to balance it out is through white space.

 When designing for flow, you combine these elements thoughtfully so that scanning the page is smooth and has a logical flow from one element to another.
 Here is where you set focal points and the direction the eyes of the user should take after passing these points.
+This is surely an extremely difficult task where design needs to implement all of the above-mentioned elements so if you are not specialized in these types of things it would be wise to hire a web design company.

 Keep it consistent and the result will be neat and coherent.
 Otherwise, all your efforts will be in vain.